-Standing in succession to those who founded the Bible Churchmen’s Missionary Society (BCMS) we share their vision for the proclamation of the gospel of God’s grace to all people as affirmed in the 2008 Jerusalem Declaration.
-We endorse their doctrinal convictions as set out in the 1922 Basis of the Society and in accordance with the Book of Common Prayer’s Thirty-nine Articles of Religion and the historic creeds.
+Standing in succession to those who founded the Bible Churchmen’s Missionary Society (now Crosslinks) in 1922, we share their vision for the proclamation of the gospel of God’s grace to all people.
+We hold to the following beliefs:

 1. The Bible is God’s word written